rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.git-branching-and-merging.md

 - We may run into error message when trying to delete if we try to delete a branch that has unsaved work
 - This is git's way of warning us "are you sure you want to delete this branch, you didn't commit your work"
-- To force the delete use a capital `D` flag in our command `git branch -D NAME_OF_BRANCH`
+- To force delete use a capital `D` flag in our command `git branch -D NAME_OF_BRANCH`
-- To see all of the branches we have locally, we use the command `git branch`.
+- To see all the branches we have locally, we use the command `git branch`.
 - Sometimes we also want to see the branches others are working on remotely
 - To list all branches on GitHub or remote branch we pass the `-a` flag
 - The flag does not matter right now, but it’s good to get in the habit of using `git branch -a`.